Term Intensives

 Make a TI pledge

-Once you have decided on your pledge, make a note of what you plan to do and bring it along to the Opening Ceremony.
-Part of the ceremony involves participants telling the group what their pledge is.
-If you won’t be at the opening ceremony Amala-roshi can read out your commitments for you.
+A core part of TI is the pledge or committment we make.
+Once you have decided on your pledge, make a note of what you plan to do and sign-up for the TI.
+The first session of each TI includes a simple opening ceremony where we read our TI commitments out to each other, so bring your pledge along to the first session.
+If you won’t be at the opening ceremony your pledge can be read out for you.

 Show up each week

-There will be short weekly group meetings (either after Tuesday sittings or by Zoom on Wednesday evening — the format varies) which give participants a chance to report on how their TI is going and hear from other people.
+There will be short weekly group meetings held over Zoom on Wednesday evenings, which give participants a chance to report on how their TI is going and hear from other people.
 This part of the TI is what gives it some fibre – we are each accountable to the whole group, and our efforts support and encourage each other.
-If you can't make one of the meetings, send an email report to Amala-roshi ahead of the meeting.
+If you can't make one of the meetings, send an email report to the TI leader ahead of the meeting.

 See Upcoming events for the dates of the next TI